 Ultimately, the sole benefit of a laptop is mobility.
-If it wasn’t for its mobility, there really wouldn’t be any reason to choose a laptop over a desktop.
+If it wasn’t for the mobility of a laptop, there really wouldn’t be any reason to choose a laptop over a desktop.
 But, the reality is that mobility is a huge benefit for certain types of users.
 And, as such, laptops are a necessity for those individuals.

-In this section, we’ll take a look at the types of applications that both laptops and desktops make sense in and how they perform in each regardless.
+In this section, we’ll take a look at the types of applications that laptops and desktops make the most sense in.

 In my opinion, there are four main categories of application that one will be looking to use their computer for.
 They are: